healthmap/epicore-mobile/README.md

 ### Run the app on iPhone

-Plug in iPhone, and setup Xcode using automatic signing with a valid apple developers account.
+Plug in the iPhone and setup Xcode using automatic signing with a valid apple developers account.

 Start Xcode, then open the project (File->Open) Epicore.xcodeproj in the directory platforms/ios/Epicore.xcodeproj